-You can use website analytics to find out exactly what users are looking for on your website, which time they are searching for certain things and which pages they are searching for.
+You can use website analytics to find out exactly what users are looking for on your website, which time they are searching for certain things, and which pages they are searching for.
 With these data, you can refine your content, find some topics that you did not present in detail before.
 For example, you run a webshop where you sell computer hardware.
 You also have a blog where you write about all kinds of hardware.
-If you see that people visit your site after searching details about a specific manufacturer during Christmas season, then you might consider running a marketing campaign somewhere around Black Friday on the products of that origin.
+If you see that people visit your site after searching details about a specific manufacturer during the Christmas season, then you might consider running a marketing campaign somewhere around Black Friday on the products of that origin.

 To Optimize Your Landing Pages:

 You can achieve great results by fine-tuning your landing page based on analytical data.
 The landing page is the first page of your website that users first encounter when they arrive there.
 Watch your main landing page and optimize it for visitors to spend more time before leaving.
 The goal is to refine your content to minimize the bounce rate of your website.

 If optimizing landing pages is not enough, you can also find out when people leave your web pages.
 Troubled pages always have higher bounce rates and these are the ones that you need to pay close attention to.
 You can test conversion funnels to understand where and why you lose visitors in the process.
 You can compare your well-converting to the worst, so you can figure out what you’re doing well on one side and what you’re doing to the other.

 To Find the Perfect Place for Call-to-Actions: